Good UX makes products usable

 Most designers deliver a mess: layers named "layer," no grouping, fonts applied inconsistently, spacing all over the place.
 Developers have to guess at design decisions, ask a dozen questions, and waste time figuring out the file.

-Result: faster development, fewer questions, lower costs.
+Result: faster delivery, fewer questions, lower costs.

 Once design is complete and approved, you’ll move to development.
 Design and development are priced separately.
 You’ll know exactly what each phase costs before we start building.

-Design pricing based on bundled hours.
+UX and UI design pricing based on bundled hours.
 Choose the package that fits your project scope.

 Quick projects and updates